 Catering costs are dependent on the menu, venue and set up, but for a starting point can run between $35-$100+ per person not including any alcohol, linen or decor upgrades.

 Expert Tip from Jennifer White, co-owner of The White Room’s Villa Blanca, a wedding venue in St. Augustine, Florida:

 “While it’s most important to find a venue that fits your vision, a bride needs to think about the experience that venue is going to give her and her family.
 All of the preparation during the planning process and the day of the wedding needs to have the three E’s – an Easy, Enjoyable Experience.
 In-house venue teams are known for just that.”

 3. Choose Your Wedding Dress

 Plan on purchasing your wedding dress around 11 months from your wedding day.
-Once you decide on where you will get married and where the reception will b, it’s time to go dress shopping!
+Once you decide on where you will get married and where the reception will be, it’s time to go dress shopping!
 Knowing your wedding location is just as important as knowing your dress size when it comes to shopping for a gown, so be sure to have a solid ida of your venue before making an appointment.
-Most bridal stores will need to place the order for you wedding with the dress designer at least 10 months in advance, while custom creations could take even longer.
+Most bridal stores will need to place the order for your wedding with the dress designer at least 10 months in advance, while custom creations could take even longer.
 Pick you bridal party and groomsmen attire now too – you’re in the fashion mindset!

 Wedding dress pricing is going to range enormously depending on designer, intricacy of details (like lace or beading), and how much of the gown is custom.
 An average dress, however, is going to hover anywhere from $2,000-$6,000.